-- Water Bottle – water bottle is a must when you travel, see the water bottle I recommend above.
+- Water Bottle – a water bottle is a must when you travel, see the water bottle I recommend above.

-- Daily Medications – even when you are travelling, stay on top of your daily medications and have some extras in case of emergency.
+- Daily Medications – even when you are traveling, stay on top of your daily medications and have some extras in case of emergency.
 This year I took melatonin which helped me sleep on the plane and get over jet lag in one day!

 - Face Wipes – always nice to freshen up when you travel!

 - A pen (always grab a pen when you travel, you may need one if you have to fill out customs forms)